vladfeigin/azure-dai-demos/llmops/docs/Demo Scenarios.md

 Behind the scenes the logs and traces are send to blob storage and Event Hub for further analysis.

+## Statistics in Fabric

+Open Fabric Portal and navigate to the the custom dashboard.
+TODO - add more details

 This demo depicts the developmend life cycle of Gen AP prpject.